 The genetic algorithm ran for thousands of generations.
 Candidate antenna shapes were encoded as chromosomes.
 Electromagnetic simulation software served as the fitness function, evaluating each design against the mission’s radiation pattern requirements without building a single physical prototype.

+What emerged was not an antenna as anyone understood the word.
 It was an asymmetric, bent, visually chaotic tangle of wire.
 It bore no resemblance to any standard antenna geometry.
 An experienced radio engineer, presented with the design without context, would likely assume it was an error.

 It outperformed every hand-designed alternative.
 It flew on the actual spacecraft.
 And its creators — Lohn, Hornby, and Linden at NASA Ames — noted formally in their published paper that evolutionary design found effective solutions that conventional methods would not ordinarily find, precisely because it was not constrained by human assumptions about what a good antenna should look like.